bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 #### Preferred Installation

 - BootstrapVueNext recommends using [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) for automatic tree-shaking.
 The following installation method is recommended
 - `unplugin-vue-components` may have the side effect feature of also automatically importing _your_ components for ease of use.
-If you are uncomfortable with this, you can manually adjust the [dirs option](https://github.com/antfu/unplugin-vue-components#configuration) or you may prefer the [**legacy**](#legacy-installation) installation without automatic tree-shaking entirely.
+If you are uncomfortable with this, you can manually adjust the [dirs option](https://github.com/antfu/unplugin-vue-components#configuration) (set dirs to an empty array) or you may prefer the [**legacy**](#legacy-installation) installation without automatic tree-shaking entirely.
 It is preferred that you choose the unplugin-vue-components with an empty dirs option, that way your app can be as performant as possible

 Install the necessary packages for `BootstrapVueNext`: